-Preparation of Orders After Hearing and Judgments.
+Preparation of Orders After Hearing and Judgments

 A. Procedure.
-Failure to comply with the mandatory requirements for an order after hearing as set forth in the California Rules of Court is good cause to impose sanctions.
-It may also delay an attorney's ability to substitute out as attorney of record.
+Failure to comply with the mandatory requirements for an order after hearing as set forth in the California Rules of Court or allowed under Rule 5.5.2 may be good cause to impose sanctions.

-B. Format.
+B. Format

-- 1. Parties are encouraged to submit Findings and Order After Hearing (form FL-340) printed on brown paper for ease of identification. - 2.
-Parties are encouraged to submit Judgments (form FL-180) printed on pink paper for ease of identification. - 3.
-The order or judgment must be prepared so that at least two lines of text appear on the page which will have the judge's signature and no text may appear after the judge's signature.
+- 1. For non-imaged cases, parties are encouraged to submit Findings and Order After Hearing (form FL-340) printed on brown paper for ease of identification.
+For imaged cases, it should be printed on white paper. - 2.
+For non-imaged cases, parties are encouraged to submit Judgments (form FL-180) printed on pink paper for ease of identification.
+For imaged cases, it should be printed on white paper. - 3.
+The order or judgment must be prepared so that at least two lines of text appear on the page which will have the judicial officer's signature and no text may appear after the judicial officer's signature.